shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 1. Navigate to S3 and find the files that we uploaded in the prior steps.
 2. Click the name of each table to locate the S3 URI.
-3. Copy and paste the S3 URIs to a notepad for use later in these steps.
+3. Copy and paste the S3 URIs for use later in these steps.

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_24_10_22_12.png)